Easy Guide To Help You Write MLA Format Paper

-Citations are how you inform the reader that a certain piece of text, a quotation, or other content written previously is to be credited to the author of that content.
+Citations are how you inform the reader that a certain piece of text, a quotation, or other content is written previously is to be credited to the author of that content.
 Whether published or unpublished, any expression of thought, analysis, or findings documented by others requires giving due credit.

 Differentiating between APA and MLA is difficult at times as the format is quite similar.
 If you are wondering how MLA format is different from APA and getting confused, have a look at our blog APA vs MLA format for clarity between the two formats.

 There are specific guidelines to be followed when reporting the use of work by others.
 And you must cite each source carefully and without any errors.
 Without it, there are high chances of plagiarism, which could harm both your grades and reputation.

 Below, we have given the elements that you must add to your MLA-style paper.
 When writing your paper, make sure that you add them in the correct order.